Civil Rights Lawyer in Las Vegas

 The law was passed by Congress more than a century ago.
 However, before it was known as Section 1983, it was called Section 1 of the Ku Klux Klan Act of 1871.
 At the time, Congress passed the law to help formerly enslaved persons bypass racist state courts and recover monetary damages when their Constitutional rights were infringed by the actions of local governments and their employees.

-Proving A 1983 Claim
+Proving a 1983 Claim in Las Vegas

 In Gomez v.
 Toledo, 446 U.S. 635 (1980), the United States Supreme Court held that only two elements must be plead to properly make a 1983 claim.
 First, a plaintiff must specifically identity the constitutional right of which he or she has been deprived.
 Second, the plaintiff must assert that the person who deprived him of that federal right acted under color of state or territorial law.